P-p-H-d/mlib/README.md

 In M\*LIB, the kind of errors are classified according to this model:

 * *logical error*: the expectations of the function are not met (null pointer passed as argument, negative argument, invalid object state, ...).
-In which case, the sanction is abnormal halt of the program, if it is detected, regardless of the configuration of M\*LIB.
+In which case, it is a contract violation and the sanction is an abnormal halt of the program, if it is detected, regardless of the configuration of M\*LIB.
 Normally, debug build will detect such errors.
 * *abnormal error*:  errors that are unlikely to be expected during the execution of the program (like no more memory).
-In which case, the sanction is either abnormal halt of the program or throwing an exception.
+In which case, the sanction is either abnormal halt of the program or throwing an exception (Using `M_MEMORY_FULL` macro).
 * *normal error*: errors that can be expected in the execution of the program (all I/O errors like file not found or invalid file format, parsing of invalid user input, no solution found, etc).
 In which case, the error is reported by the return code of the function or by polling for error (See `ferror`) in the data structure.